Checkout requirements and best practices

 - Ensure that any third-party payment options are HTTPS-secure and don't ask for unnecessary personally identifiable information, such as a credit check information.

 - Ensure that all the products you advertise are available for door-to-door delivery to your targeted countries.
 Collection points or click-and-collect-only delivery options are only allowed in Argentina, Chile, Sweden, Norway and Finland.
 Learn more about delivery

 Provide accurate pricing

 People expect to pay the advertised price for your products.
-If the price of a product advertised in a Shopping ad is different from the price shown in a customer’s shopping cart, that could create a negative experience for the customer and could result in the loss of a sale.
+If the price of a product advertised in a Shopping ad is different from the price shown in a customer's shopping basket, that could create a negative experience for the customer and could result in the loss of a sale.

 To ensure that your product's price is clear, follow these requirements:

 - The price of your product should be consistent throughout the checkout process, not just between the product feed and your landing page.
-The price shouldn’t increase at checkout.
-It may, however, be lowered after the product is added to the cart if a promotion is added.
+The price shouldn't increase at checkout.
+It may, however, be lowered after the product is added to the basket if a promotion is added.

 - Any additional charges or fees must be included in the price.

 - Many countries, such as Argentina, Brazil and Italy, require value added tax (VAT), which must be included in your price attribute.
 You can learn more about tax settings and which countries require VAT.